“People eat meat and think they will become as strong as an ox, forgetting that the ox eats grass.” -Pino Caruso

 Current nutrition wisdom is that we don’t actually have to seek out complete proteins with every meal, because our bodies can assemble them efficiently when given an array of amino acids building blocks from a well-rounded diet.
 Whoa, bodies are awesome!
 Still, it doesn’t hurt to seek out some of the most well-known, plant-based complete proteins, including soy foods, quinoa, and the time-honored rice and beans combo.

 There has never been a protein deficiency logged by doctors in the United States that did not stem from malnutrition.
 All that to say, as long as vegans are eating enough calories from a variety of food, they exceed protein requirements.
-Plant proteins have been shown to be better for humans, overall, anyways.
+Plant proteins have been shown to be better for humans, overall.

 Excess animal protein intake is linked with osteoporosis, kidney disease, calcium stones in the urinary tract, and some cancers.
 Despite some persistent confusion, it is clear that vegetarians and vegans tend to have more optimal protein consumption than omnivores.